FyperTheViper/TriviaGame/README.md

 # TriviaGame
 A trivia game with timed events.

-[The Link to my Geography Trivia] (https://fypertheviper.github.io/TriviaGame/)
+The Link to my Geography Trivia: https://fypertheviper.github.io/TriviaGame/

 I created a trivia game based on Geography questions.
 It will show only one question at a time until the player answers it or their time runs out.